 Simple assault is commonly referred to as “assault” and it is a common charge in Canada.
 Section 265 of the Criminal Code defines what the essential elements of the charge are.

 This offence occurs when someone, without the consent of another person:

 When the Crown is able to prove beyond a reasonable doubt that at least one of the above three circumstances has occurred, a person may be convicted of the offence.

 You can get a jail sentence upon conviction of this offence.
 If the Crown proceeds by way of indictment (more serious) then the maximum jail sentence you can get is 5 years imprisonment.
 If the Crown proceeds by way of summary (less serious), the maximum penalty you can get is 6 months in jail.
 It would be exceedingly rare for the Crown to proceed by way of indictment for simple assault, so the likely maximum penalty you would be looking at is 6 months imprisonment.

 However, that being said, many assault charges can be resolved for little to no jail sentence at all, depending on the circumstances.
-To read about the potential sentencing for domestic assault charges, read this blog by Toronto Defence Lawyers.

 This type of assault occurs when the consequences of the unwanted physical contact result in injuries that interfere with the health and comfort of the victim.
 These would be more serious injuries like fractures, severe bruising, cuts, etc., even if the injuries heal quickly.

 Yes, you can get a jail sentence upon conviction of assault causing bodily harm in Canada.
 If the Crown proceeds by way of incitement, the maximum jail sentence you can get is 10 years in jail.
 If the Crown proceeds by way of summary, the maximum jail sentence is 18 months.
 Depending on the circumstances, the injuries sustained and the vulnerability of the victim, the Crown will determine if it is a case where they need to proceed by indictment or not.